Ponderosa Ranch: TV origins of the fictional Ponderosa Ranch

 The first Virginia City set used on the show from 1959–1970 was located on a back lot at Paramount.
 It was also used in episodes of Have Gun, Will Travel; Mannix; and The Brady Bunch.
 In the 1970 Bonanza episode "The Night Virginia City Died", Deputy Clem Foster's pyromaniac fiancée leveled the town in a series of fires.
 This allowed for a switch to the less-expensive Warner Studios from September 1970 through January 1973.
 Very few of the original Bonanza episodes were shot at the theme park's Virginia City site, although the town was prominently featured in three Bonanza television movies.
 Because the movies showcased the next generation of Cartwrights, they began circa 1905.
 The Ponderosa park expanded beyond the buggy era to include an exhibit featuring antique cars.
-It was a fledgling endeavor as tourists wanted to see horses flanked by Cartwright saddles.
+It was a short-lived endeavor as tourists wanted to see horses flanked by Cartwright saddles.